What is the Housing Voucher (HV) Program?

-Section 8 is a free-choice approach to assisted housing.
+The HV is a free-choice approach to assisted housing.
 The family may choose any type dwelling unit as long as it meets certain requirements for rent limits, rent reasonableness and Housing Quality Standards (HQS).
 The landlord retains private property rights, including management, tenant selection and maintenance.
-The U.S. Department of Housing and Urban Development (HUD) determines the rules and regulations for the Section 8 Program.
+The U.S. Department of Housing and Urban Development (HUD) determines the rules and regulations for the HV Program.

 Responsibilities of the Oklahoma City Housing Authority